ktor-doc-jp/ktor-doc-jp/pages/servers/testing.md

   - /application/testing.html
 ---

-Ktor is designed to allow creating applications that are easily testable.
-And of course, Ktor infrastructure itself is well tested with unit, integration and stress tests.
+Ktor is designed to allow the creation of applications that are easily testable.
+And of course, Ktor infrastructure itself is well tested with unit, integration, and stress tests.
-In this section you will learn how to test your applications.
+In this section, you will learn how to test your applications.

 **Table of contents:**